Will Perfection Make You

 “You’re terrific.
 I’ll be there this afternoon, okay?”

 She arrived early that evening with two suitcases and a small bag.
 She seemed exhausted.
-After a quick drink and some conversation about the day-to-day features of the house, she disappeared into the spare bedroom.
+After a quick drink and some conversation, she disappeared into the spare bedroom.
 I didn’t mind because the intoxicating knowledge that I would have my chance was all that mattered.
 While presenting the facade of a friendly, non-threatening host, I would gently seduce her.
 After we’d slept together, she wouldn’t be just my houseguest.
 She’d be my lover.
 There’d be no need for her to look for another place.

-Why is it we so often believe people will follow our plans as often as we forget they have own plans?
+Why do we believe people will follow our plans and forget they have plans of their own?

 During the day, I’d wander into her room.
 I never touched anything.
-At night, I couldn’t stop myself from wondering if she might also be awake thinking about me and I slept very little.
+At night, I couldn’t stop myself from wondering if she might also be awake thinking about me.
+I slept very little.

 After three nights I couldn’t control myself any longer.
 I opened her door.
 If she was asleep I could quietly leave.
 If I woke her, I’d tell her I’d heard a noise and felt I should check on her.